I can’t believe that losing 3.5 days of caloric intake would result in weight loss. In other news, water is wet.

 The combination of Keto+IF worked so well for me, for a while my calorie tracking switched from the usual preventing eating too many calories to ensuring I was getting enough, which was certainly never on my bingo card.
 After a lifetime of being a slave to hunger it was liberating to suddenly feel effortlessly in control of diet and my relationship with food changed completely.
 Then at around 90 days my palate shifted, meaning I even lost my taste for carbie foods.
 If I tried a small bite of something carb-laden that I'd loved my whole life, it didn't even taste particularly good to me anymore.
 I also became hyper-sensitive to sugar.
 Sugar-soaked foods just taste poisonously over-sweetened (which they kind of are).
 A slice of apple now tastes as sweet as I'd ever want, like a dessert that has extra sugar-added.

 In the 8th month I reached below my ideal 'dream' weight and even saw abs appear for the first time in my life!
 I transitioned to maintenance mode but stayed keto because being in a blood sugar controlled state felt so amazing and not just physically but also mentally and emotionally.
 At around a year I went from strict keto to low carb for life which I still am 8 years later.
 When I started that was unimaginable.
-I saw Keto as an onerous regimen that I'd endure if it worked and stop the moment I was no longer overweight.
+I saw keto as an onerous regimen that I'd endure if it worked and stop the second I wasn't overweight.
 But during the journey my metabolism, palate and food preferences changed so dramatically, I was basically a different person when I arrived.
-Those first few months when I was rigorously tracking every calorie in an app and managing intake with measuring cups and a kitchen scale felt like a burden but were actually invaluable training.
-Of course, after a few months all that process became automatic so I didn't need to constantly track and eventually I got to the point where I don't even consciously think about it.
-That early rigor helped me get so in-sync with my body and able to sense where my metabolism is in its natural cycles that now I just eat when necessary and convenient for my schedule.
-This often ends up being IF but it's not an intentional thing.
+Those first few months when I was rigorously tracking every calorie in an app and managing intake with measuring cups and a kitchen scale felt like a burden but were actually invaluable skill-building.
+After a few months all that process became automatic so I didn't need to constantly track and by six months I got to the point where I don't even think about it consciously.
+That early rigor helped me get so in sync with my body and able to sense where my metabolism is in its natural cycles that now I just eat when necessary and convenient for my schedule.
+This often ends up being IF but it's not intentional on my part, which makes me think maybe IF patterns evolved in the hunter/gatherer era as part of our natural biological rhythms.
+Due to habit and carb-laden factory foods I'd never been able to access those rhythms until I made the conscious effort to break the patterns I'd been raised in.

 Longer duration trials are needed to further substantiate these findings.